 Upcoming Second Wind Events

-May 19th to 21st (Friday to Sunday) - Spring Retreat to San Juan Islands
+Friday to Sunday, May 19–21: Spring Retreat to San Juan Islands

 This is our 9th annual retreat to Lopez Island where we stay at a home on the beach with pot luck dinner Friday evening.
 Saturday we go to San Juan Island for bike riding on easy rides or challenging (40+ miles), or hiking.
 The hikes vary, one favorite is 4 miles and goes from sea level at a lagoon up to Mt Finleyson (an elevation gain of about 400 feet),with sweeping views from Mt Baker to Mt Rainier to the Olympics!
 Alternate activities include kayaking or just relaxing with a book.
 We will have a time of worship with Bible study and singing on Friday and Saturday evening, and on Sunday we will also have communion.
 This is a time of wonderful Christian fellowship!

 + Cost of Ferry: The price of the ferry ride varies depending on the size of car pool (# of passengers) sharing ferry expense.
-Passengers will donate gas $, suggested amount- $ 15.
+Passengers will donate gas money, suggested amount $15.

 + Cost of Meals: Several meals are at restaurants and on the trip to and from Anacortes the car pool can have picnics or eat out.

+Join us for a hike to the ice caves, it's an easy 2.2 miles round trip, with an elevation gain of just 220 feet.
 The walk is on a wide gravel and boardwalk path with views of Big Four Mountain and the ice caves beneath the snow.
 Hikers of all ages and abilities can enjoy this trail.
 Following this quick hike we will drive to the Lake 22 trailhead and walk to the falls.
-The trail (1+ miles)to the falls is filled with ferns, vine-maple, moss and old growth hemlock.
+The trail to the falls there is just over 1 mile and filled with ferns, vine-maple, moss and old growth hemlock.
 Dogs allowed on leash.

-Bring: Flash light for good look in the ice caves and water proof boots/shoes, trekking poles, water proof jacket, gloves.
++ Bring: A flashlight for a good look in the ice caves and water proof boots/shoes, trekking poles, water proof jacket, gloves.

 Escape to the magical Mountaineers’ outdoor setting near Bremerton for this delightful musical.
 Giant fir trees surround terraced seating carved from the side of a natural amphitheater.
-The trail to event is opened at 1:00 so arrive early for the best seats and the show starts at 2.
-Our UPC tradition is to arrive at 12 and eat a picnic prior to the event.
+The trail to event opens at 1pm, so arrive early for the best seats.
+The show starts at 2pm.
+Our UPC tradition is to arrive at noon and enjoy a picnic lunch together prior to the event.
 Bring friends or family (grandkids love this event) or join a carpool arranged by Roxanna.

-+ What to bring: Picnic lunch (optional), sturdy shoes, jacket, water, snack, cushion to sit on, umbrella if it is rainy and $$ to share the cost of ferry and dinner.
++ What to bring: Picnic lunch (optional), sturdy shoes, jacket, water, snack, cushion to sit on, umbrella if it's rainy, and money to share the cost of ferry and dinner.

-Located off Highway 2 in Gold Bar, the hike features several waterfalls including a 265 ft waterfall, old-growth coniferous forest and fast moving rivers and streams.
+Join us for a hike to Wallace Falls!
+This hike just 5.6 miles roundtrip, but comes with an elevation gain of 1300 feet.
+Located off Highway 2 in Gold Bar, the hike features several waterfalls including a 265 foot waterfall, old-growth coniferous forest, and fast-moving rivers and streams.
 We will hike past the lower falls, have lunch at the middle falls and the upper falls hike is optional.
 Dogs allowed on leash.

 Where: 302 14th Ave S. Seattle Jackson & Yessler